jorgecarleitao/pyglet-gui/docs/api.rst

 graphics with the new appearance;
 second, it re-computes its size (:meth:`~pyglet_gui.core.Viewer.reset_size`) to update it with the new appearance.
 If its size changed, it reloads the parent container.
 This can be propagated up in the tree.

-This means that when a viewer changes its appearance, the dialog is only re-laid out if the particular change caused a modification on the size of the full GUI.
+This means that when a viewer changes its appearance, the manager is only re-laid out if the particular change caused a modification on the size of the full GUI.

 Controllers
 -------------

-The other special feature of the :class:`~pyglet_gui.dialog.Dialog` is that it handles all pyglet events.
+The other special feature of the :class:`~pyglet_gui.manager.Manager` is that it handles all pyglet events.
-While widgets are organized in a tree, the controllers are organized in a simple list: each controller registers itself in the dialog and the dialog has access to all of them.
+While viewers are organized in a tree, the controllers are organized in a simple list: each controller registers itself in the manager and the manager has access to all of them.

-The dialog is fully responsible for the user behaviour in the GUI it represents: it assigns which controllers receive mouse hovering, keyboard strokes, etc.
+The manager is fully responsible for the user behaviour in the GUI it represents: it assigns which controllers receive mouse hovering, keyboard strokes, etc.

-Pyglet-gui does not use pyglet's events API.
-The :class:`~pyglet_gui.dialog.Dialog` is a pure python class that attaches itself to the (pyglet) window as a event handler.
+Pyglet-gui does not use pyglet's event API.
+The :class:`~pyglet_gui.manager.Manager` is a pure python class that attaches itself to the (pyglet) window as a event handler.

 Graphical elements
 -------------------

-Each widget can have graphical elements (e.g. textures, text).
+Each viewer can have graphical elements (e.g. textures, text).
 Pyglet-gui has a :doc:`graphics API <theme_api>` for handling those and abstracts the idea of images and textures: it uses a high-level interface on which you build a :class:`pyglet_gui.theme.Theme` (a JSON file with paths to files and colors) and widgets can select the part they need from the theme using :meth:`~pyglet_gui.core.Viewer.get_path`.

-Conceptually, Pyglet-gui theme API follows a factory pattern: it has a class "template" that is instantiated when the theme is loaded from a JSON file, and each template has a method to generate the actual graphics by assigning vertices to the drawing batch.
+Conceptually, Pyglet-gui theme API follows a factory pattern: it has a "template" that is instantiated when the theme is loaded from a JSON file, and each template has a method to generate the actual graphics by assigning vertices to the drawing batch.
 Graphics generation is called in :meth:`pyglet_gui.core.Viewer.load_graphics`, which is called in